Truth to be obeyed, not advice to be heeded

 Haga clic aquí para leer este artículo en español.

 One of the things that distinguishes Texas Baptists from other conventions is that we have made the education of our Hispanic students a priority.
 This is why about seven years ago, Texas Baptists created the Hispanic Education Initiative; it is necessary that in our days, seeing the great current and projected growth of the Hispanic population, we make the education of our children and young people a priority.
-If it is projected that there will be 21 million Hispanics in Texas by 2050 and that/p>/a>... [continue]
+If it is projected that there will be 21 million Hispanics in Texas by 2050 and that Hispanics will surpass the Anglo population by 2020, we must increase the percentage of... [continue]

 ¡Para que alcancen su potencial!

 by Gabriel Cortés on November 2, 2016 in culture